 - Inspect finish at least once per year and refinish as necessary.

-Where possible exposure to direct sun or rain is a factor, to keep your wood doors beautiful they require periodic resealing or painting dependent on weather or moisture exposure.
-Do not use dark colored stains or paint on doors exposed to sunlight, as some expansion and contraction of door parts most likely will occur.
+- To keep your wood doors beautiful, if possible exposure to direct sun or rain is a factor, they require periodic resealing or painting dependent on weather or moisture exposure.
+Do not use dark colored stains or paint on doors exposed to sunlight.

 EXTERIOR EXPOSURE FINISHING

-An overhang as shown is required for wood doors, Overhangs protect the door’s finish, minimize the need for re finishing and help keep the weather out of the home.
-An example formula for determining the correct overhang (in many climates) is: D (Depth) = 1/2H (Height).
-For example, if the measurement from the base of the door to the bottom of the overhang is 10 feet, then the overhang should extend at least 5 feet.
+An overhang is required for wood doors; they protect the door’s finish and minimizes the need for re-finishing and help keep the weather out of the home.
+An example formula for determining the correct overhang is: D (Depth) = 1/2H (Height).
 This formula can change based on the climate and the direction the door faces.
-The following section will explain how to modify the formula based on these factors.

 MAINTENANCE FOR FINISHED WOOD ENTRY DOORS

-- It is important to note that wood is a natural product and over time, small surface “imperfections” may appear, and the door may shrink or swell slightly as it “breathes” with climate changes.
+- It is important to note that wood is a natural product.
+Over time, small surface imperfections may appear, and the door may shrink or swell slightly as it “breathes” with climate changes.
 These characteristics are perfectly normal with the natural aging process of a wood door and they should not be considered defects.
-To minimize these occurrences, protect your door with the right finish and an adequate overhang.

-- When cleaning door surfaces use a non-abrasive commercial cleaner designed for cleaning wood door or paneling surfaces, that does not leave a film residue that would build up or affect the surface gloss of the door finish.
+- When cleaning door surfaces, use a non-abrasive commercial cleaner designed for cleaning wood door or paneling surfaces.
+Avoid using metal tools, razor blades, or other sharp objects

 - Do not power-wash doors or use a garden hose; this can cause seal failure in glass and the door panels which would allow water to enter the structure.

-- Do not allow aggressive cleaners to come into contact with door surfaces.
+- Do not allow aggressive cleaners to encounter door surfaces.
 Immediately rinse and dry.

 - Do not allow cleaners to puddle or collect at glass edges near glazing materials.